 When looking at individual behaviors, Bob explained that it’s crucial to practice adaptations in low-stake environments first, to grow our adaptation muscle.
 Adaptions take time, energy, and focus.
 If athletes are asked to make large adaptions too soon, they will likely feel worn down after operating outside of their comfort zone, particularly when sustained over a period of time.

-Sharing an example of an athlete who is a natural high ‘SC’, adapting to be a ‘SI’, and is wanting to be more assertive in their communication, Bob encouraged the athlete to speak up in group environments where they felt safe.
+Sharing an example of an athlete who is a natural high ‘SC’ (Steadiness, and Conscientious), adapting to be a ‘SI’ (Steadiness and Influence), and is wanting to be more assertive in their communication, Bob encouraged the athlete to speak up in group environments where they felt safe.
 Acknowledging that the athlete was unlikely to speak up in a big group at first, he explained that contributing in a small group environment would help develop their confidence to speak up in the larger group environment the next time.

 Bob also provided interesting insight into how he uses the adapted style from the perspective of team dynamics consulting.
 In a team or group dynamic, no matter the size, he uses the conversation around adapted styles to help athletes understand how different styles may interact with each other, and how sometimes you may need to adapt in order to achieve better communication outcomes and build stronger relationships.

 To demonstrate, Bob shared this unique example of using Athlete Assessments’ DISC Profiles with one of his clients, a professional golfer currently on the PGA tour, and his caddy.
 Bob was working with the golfer independently, but their initial conversations revealed that there was a gap in communication between the golfer and his caddy.
-When we think of a team dynamic, this may not be the first type that comes to mind, but the golfer-caddy relationship is an absolutely critical relationship in the sport.
+When we think of a team dynamic, this may not be the first type that comes to mind, but the golfer-caddy relationship is an absolutely critical relationship in their sport.
 Bob explained that to resolve the situation he had both the golfer and the caddy complete their individual DISC Profiles, and what their reports revealed was that they were both similar high SC profiles.
-Put simply, this means they value relationships as a priority, while also being relatively risk adverse and detail--orientated.
+Put simply, this means they value relationships as a priority, while also being relatively risk-adverse, more steady in pace, and process--orientated.